Jesse Hubbard and Angie Baxter

 Jesse and Angie Hubbard (Darnell Williams and Debbi Morgan) are daytime TV's first African American supercouple.

-Jesse and Angela "Angie" Hubbard are fictional characters and a supercouple from the ABC and The Online Network daytime drama All My Children.
+Jesse and Angela Hubbard are fictional characters and a supercouple from the ABC and The Online Network daytime drama All My Children.
 Jesse is portrayed by Darnell Williams and Angie is portrayed by Debbi Morgan.
 Jesse first appeared in Pine Valley in 1981 as the nephew of Dr. Frank Grant, who assumed custody after the death of his sister (Jesse's mother).
 Angie first appeared in 1982, as the daughter of a well-to-do Pine Valley couple.
 Shortly after Angie's first appearance on the show, they were paired with one another, becoming the first African American supercouple in Daytime history.
 Jesse and Angie were best friends to fellow supercouple Greg Nelson and Jenny Gardner.
 They are arguably the two most popular African American characters in soap opera history and have been credited for improving African American representation in the genre.

 Angie also appeared on Loving and The City.
 Along with her son Frankie Hubbard and former heiress Skye Chandler, she is one of only three individuals who have been regular characters on three ABC soap operas.